0xFaul/WhatsAppForiPad/README.md

 ## Known issues
 * a "click" requires two taps
-* chat header buttons (search, attach, ...) are not working
 * Website modification in Javascript far from perfect
 * status view not optimized
 * voice messages not supported yet